jackg1230/SSEP/README.md

 # SSEP to view project please go to [94.174.1.192:3001/](http://94.174.1.192:3001/) or alternativly run npm start in the /frontend/src/ DIR
-# TESTING LOGS CAN BE VIEWED IN /frontend/src/tests and /backend/src/tests respectivly
+# TESTING LOGS CAN BE VIEWED IN /frontend/src/tests and /backend/src/tests respectivly and use t@t.com and 123 for email and password
 # PLANNING DOCUMENT CAN BE FOUND Planning - discord.txt
 # REFLECTIONS CAN BE FOUND IN /Report